 Choosing the right estate agent

-So, when choosing an estate agent don’t just go with whoever says they can sell your home for the highest price, or the agent with the lowest fee.
+When choosing an estate agent don’t just go with whoever says they can sell your home for the highest price, or the agent with the lowest fee.
 Check the facts on our estateagent4me tool which tells you which local agent sells homes like yours for the asking price and fastest.
-For more detailed advice read our full guide on how to choose an estate agent.
+For more detailed advice read our full guide on how to find the best estate agent.

 All this work comes at a cost, but don’t pay over the odds to your estate agent.
-Read our guide to how much you should pay.
+Read our guide to how much you should pay an estate agent.
 If all goes wrong and you fall out with the person or company you have employed read our guide on how to complain about your estate agent.

 Watch out for agents pushing in-house services